 Do your sciatica symptoms get worse whenever the mercury drops?
 Increased sciatica pain is associated with tense muscles, which are caused by cold temperatures and inactivity.

 These symptoms can be managed.
-If you want to cope better in cold weather, follow these 7 tips.
+If you want to cope better with sciatica in cold weather, follow these 7 tips.

 1. Keep your home warm